-"Anita and Me" was everything I expected it to be, a coming of age story about a young Indian girl in 1972 full of observational and nostalgic humour.
-It means that in some ways "Anita and Me" is like a companion piece to "East is East" but told from the viewpoint of an Indian girl in a small village rather than an Indian boy in a town.
-And so if you enjoyed the humour, nostalgia and occasional depth of "East is East" there is a big chance you will enjoy "Anita and Me".
+"Anita & Me" was everything I expected it to be, a coming of age story about a young Indian girl in 1972 full of observational and nostalgic humour.
+It means that in some ways "Anita & Me" is like a companion piece to "East is East" but told from the viewpoint of an Indian girl in a small village rather than an Indian boy in a town.
+And so if you enjoyed the humour, nostalgia and occasional depth of "East is East" there is a good chance you will enjoy "Anita & Me".
 There is also another reason why you may enjoy it and that is Meera Syal because this is her adaptation of her own novel and it is full of Meera's brilliant sense of humour.

-The thing about "Anita and Me" is that with the entire movie is set in 1972 it feels like a nostalgic recollection and as such it doesn't have a solid storyline.
+The thing about "Anita & Me" is that with the entire movie is set in 1972 it feels like a nostalgic recollection and as such it doesn't have a solid storyline, more a group of episodes.
 Now you could say that the storyline is all about Meena becoming friends with Anita, being lead astray as she typically does a bit of teenage rebellion only to grow closer to her family when she sees the truth.
 But for me that sort of takes a back seat and instead we get plenty of observations of growing up as an Indian girl in a predominantly white village in 1972.

-What that means is that "Anita and Me" is a lot of fun thanks to a lot of observational humour.
-There is the humour of being an Indian where we have the entire family show up in one car but there is also the humour of Anita's family being dysfunctional with her mother, wonderfully played by Kathy Burke, being a bit of a tart.
+What that means is that "Anita & Me" is a lot of fun thanks to a lot of observational humour.
+There is the humour of being an Indian where we have the entire family show up in one car but there is also the humour of Anita's family being dysfunctional with her mother, wonderfully played by Kathy Burke, being a full on stereotype.
 It works brilliantly because the humour is shared out equally poking fun at who ever is in the scene so from washed up rockers to hippy preachers there are laughs a plenty.